Guilherme Winter

 Guilherme Winter Nobrega de Almeida (born August 28, 1979), commonly known as Guilherme Winter, is a Brazilian actor.
 He is best known for his portrayal of Moses in Os Dez Mandamentos.

 Biography

-Before becoming an actor, he studied industrial design at the University Presbiteriana Mackenzie for just one semester, alleging other interesting on arts… abandoned this pursuit to work in a holiday resort.
-It was there that he had his first experiences with theater.
+Before becoming an actor, he studied industrial design at the University Presbiteriana Mackenzie for one semester.
+While working in a holiday resort, he had his first experiences with theater.

-In 2004, he moved to Rio de Janeiro, and began his acting classes at the traditional Casa das Artes de Laranjeiras (CAL).
+In 2004, he moved to Rio de Janeiro, and began his acting classes at the Casa das Artes de Laranjeiras (CAL).

-Beyond his acting career, Guilherme is also an visual artist, drawer and painter… in the late 90’s he studied arts at Panamericana arts school in São Paulo.
+Guilherme is also a visual artist, drawer and painter.
+In the late 1990s he studied arts at the Panamericana arts school in São Paulo.